MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 ## Architecture

 The overall architecture of the system will consist of a receive path (ingress) and a transmit path (egress).

-The Ethernet module will be responsible for interfacing to the Ethernet PHY and for implementing the network protocols (ARP and UDP).
+We will be developing an Ethernet module that will be responsible for interfacing to the Ethernet PHY and for implementing the network protocols (ARP and UDP).

 In this episode, the Ethernet module handles the low-level interface to the PHY.
-We'll leave the network protocols for the next episode.
+We'll leave the network protocols for the next episodes.

 In the following I'll summarize the main development in this episode: